auth0/docs/articles/email-wall/whitepapers/schneider-electric.md

 Frustrated by the limitations of proprietary solutions, Schneider Electric leveraged Auth0 to create a scalable federated identity management system that is easy to build upon and easy to manage.
 Auth0 integrates across all widely adopted identity standards and providers, so now Schneider Electric can collaborate with external partners and services, and its external website users can authenticate with social logins such as Facebook.
 The Digital Services Platform team can give each user a single set of credentials and corresponding authorizations, and enterprise applications use federated identity protocols to authenticate users and grant allowed access across the whole business, and beyond.

 ### START SMALL, AND ITERATE
-Led by Stephen Berard, ‎senior global software architect at Schneider Electric, Kenneth Carroll, VP of software platform and software architect, Manu Cohen-Yashar, the Digital Services Platform team started small with early-stage Auth0 pilot projects.
-Building upon success and gaining confidence in the platform with experience, the team’s on-going subscription contract has expanded with use, remaining flexible and improving overall business efficiency, meeting Schneider Electric’s growing needs.
+Led by Stephen Berard, ‎senior global software architect at Schneider Electric, Kenneth Carroll, VP of software platform, and software architect Manu Cohen-Yashar, the Digital Services Platform team started small with early-stage Auth0 pilot projects.
+Building upon success and gaining confidence in the platform with experience, the team’s Auth0 subscription has steadily expanded with use to meet Schneider Electric’s growing needs.

 “We were impressed by the predictable pricing and easy ability to build exactly what we need,” said Berard.
 “At first the discussions were around ‘whose corporate card is this going to go on?’
 Then it became about, ‘how are we going to get corporate to sign-off on a new and emerging technology?’
 It was quickly evident how efficient and effective Auth0 was at meeting our IAM existing and future needs, and how this translated to more of our precious resources being spent for the good of the company and our customers.
 They got it.”